 The directives are briefly explained below and you may visit the Directives page if you'd like to understand them in detail.

-1) The following directives tell Integromat that a scenario execution should continue:
+1) The following directives ensure that a scenario execution continues:

-2) On the other hand, if a scenario execution should be stopped, one of the following directives should be applied depending on how you'd like to handle the error:
+2) On the other hand, if a scenario execution should be stopped, one of the following directives need to be used: